Find Swedish best practice

 Many cities around the world are growing rapidly, which increases the need for electricity.
 In the city of Uppsala, Sweden, a possible solution is being developed, piloting one of Sweden’s largest battery storages to meet the increased demand, enable continued expansion and mitigate increased capacity needs.

-The island of Gotland has been chosen as a pilot region for Sweden’s transition to the future sustainable energy system.
-The main requirements for this transition are a safe and reliable energy supply that is both ecologically sustainable and economically competitive.
+The island of Gotland has been chosen as a pilot region for Sweden’s transition to a future sustainable energy system.
+The main requirements for this transition are a safe, reliable energy supply that is both ecologically sustainable and economically competitive.

 Stockholm Innovates District Heating with New Solutions and Renewable Sources